-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

 Managed care organizations (MCOs) are required to contact all members upon enrollment and at least annually thereafter.
-If a member receives long-term services and supports, has a history of behavioral health issues or substance use disorders, or is dual eligible, the identified MCO service coordinator must contact the member at least once telephonically and at least once face-to-face per year.
+If a member receives long-term services and supports (LTSS), has a history of behavioral health issues or substance use disorders (SUD), or is dual eligible, the identified MCO service coordinator must contact the member at least once telephonically and at least once face-to-face per year.
 If the member receives STAR+PLUS Home and Community Based Services (HCBS) program, or has a complex medical condition, the identified MCO service coordinator must visit with the member face-to-face at least twice a year.
-If a member resides in a nursing facility, the MCO service coordinator must meet with the member face-to-face four times per year.
+If a member resides in a nursing facility (NF), the MCO service coordinator must meet with the member face-to-face at a minimum of four times per year.

-All applicants or recipients of long-term services and supports (LTSS) receive service coordination from the MCO.
+All applicants or recipients of LTSS receive service coordination from the MCO.
 Service coordination is intended to bring together acute care and LTSS.
 Service coordination includes development of a service plan with the individual, family members and provider, as well as authorization of LTSS for the member.
-MCO service coordination is responsible for working with the member and his/her acute care and LTSS providers to ensure all of a member's medically and functionally necessary services are provided.
-This includes, but is not limited to, referring and assisting the member in obtaining appointments with specialists, participating in discharge planning for members in hospitals and/or nursing facilities, referring members to community organizations for services, and assistance not covered by Medicaid.
+MCO service coordination is responsible for working with the member and his or her acute care and LTSS providers to ensure all of a member's medically and functionally necessary services are provided.
+This includes, but is not limited to, referring and assisting the member in obtaining appointments with specialists, participating in discharge planning for members in hospitals and/or NFs, referring members to community organizations for services, and assistance not covered by Medicaid.
 Service coordination requirements for members receiving STAR+PLUS HCBS program can be found in Section 3000, Waiver Eligibility and Services, Section 6000, Specific STAR+PLUS Waiver Program Services, Section 5000, Automation and Payment Issues in STAR+PLUS, and Appendices.
 Service coordination requirements for members receiving Medicaid state plan LTSS can be found in the Uniform Managed Care Contract.

 The following sections detail MCO service coordinator responsibilities for members in certain facilities or programs.